andrewfargo/mp-games-maven/README.md

 * **Please add instructions for running the game**

 Acknowledgements:
+Implementation of Matrices comes from Khanh's Mini Project 6 submission, you may view the code at <https://github.com/khanhdo05/mp-matrices-maven>.

 Source:

-This code may be found at <URL>.
+This code may be found at <https://github.com/andrewfargo/mp-games-maven>.
 It is based on code found at <https://github.com/Grinnell-CSC207/mp-games-maven>.